arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 The PLC IDE manages the library add-on and usage differently.
 To add the desired library, go to **Resources** tab and click the **Libraries** listed under the **Sketch**.

-The 'Sketch Libraries' window will show up, click on **Add** and fill out the library name.
-The library name is the same name meta-data value that can be found within 'library.properties', which is a 'Properties Source File'.
-You will have to fill in the version of the needed library as well.
+With the 'Sketch Libraries' window opened up, click the **Add** option and fill out the library name.
+You will have to fill in the needed version of the added library as well.
+It is possible to find these information using the [Arduino Library List](https://www.arduinolibraries.info/) or by navigating manually to local libraries directory and obtain meta-data from 'library.properties', if you have the released library file locally.

-For example, if you need to add 1.0.8 'ArduinoModbus' library, the 'ArduinoModbus' is the name and '1.0.8' is the version of the ArduinoModbus you desire to use.
+For example, if you want to add 1.0.8 version of the 'ArduinoModbus' library, respective information must be introduced to its fields accordingly.

 ![Sketch Libraries window with ArduinoModbus library added](assets/plcide-sketch-libraries-added.png)

 Once you have followed the previous steps, the libraries will be available for use.
 A library of choice can be removed by clicking on the **Remove** option within the 'Sketch Libraries' window.

-***Currently only publicly available libraries can be added to the PLC IDE Arduino Sketch.
-It is not possible to add custom libraries at the moment.***
+***Currently only publicly available libraries can be added to the PLC IDE Arduino Sketch, and you can check them by searching in the [Arduino Library List](https://www.arduinolibraries.info/).***

 The following short clip shows how a library is added to the PLC IDE Arduino Sketch.